dolmios/ds/README.md

-# @threesdev/ds
+# @dolmios/ds

-A straight-forward Next + Stitches component library for Threes projects, and eventually a library to support rapid bootstrapping of any web3 project.
-This is a work in progress, but is currently used in our index (public website) repo, so it's stable-ish.
+A straight-forward Next + Stitches component library for bootstrapping projects, and eventually a library to support others with getting their project off the ground.
+This is a work in progress, but is currently used in a few production projects, so it's stable-ish.

 ### Installation

-    $ yarn add @threesdev/ds
+    $ yarn add @dolmios/ds

 ### Develop